 A unique and exciting relationship between the public and private sector exists in the southern portion of Martin County, Florida.
 Here, the Hobe Sound Nature Center, Inc. and the Hobe Sound National Wildlife Refuge offer visitors, schools, and organizations the opportunity to explore and learn about Florida's natural areas.

 The Hobe Sound National Wildlife Refuge was established in 1969, when residents of Jupiter Island donated 229 acres to the United States Fish and Wildlife Service.
 The name was officially changed to the Nathaniel P. Reed Hobe Sound National Wildlife Refuge in January 2019 to honor the late local environmentalist.
-Additional donations and acquisitions have brought the total to nearly 1,000 acres today.
+Additional donations and acquisitions have brought the total to nearly over 1,000 acres today.
 The Fish and Wildlife Service manages the land to provide habitat and protection for a variety of wildlife and plant native to this coastal area.

 The Refuge includes three and one-half miles of barrier island beach, sand dunes, and mangroves on the north end of Jupiter Island and a sand pine scrub forest on the mainland.
 The sand pine scrub habitat, preserved between the U.S. 1 corridor and the Indian River Lagoon, is Florida's oldest and most endangered habitat.
 It is home to many vanishing plant and animal species, including scrub jays, gopher tortoises, indigo snakes, four-petaled pawpaw and dancing lady orchids.
 The Refuge borders an estuarine area, where seagrass beds occur.
 The estuary provides food and shelter which are critical to the manatee, an endangered species.
 The beach is one of the most productive sea turtle nesting areas in the United States, with the endangered leatherback, green and threatened loggerhead sea turtle using the beach for their nesting.
 Other wildlife species inhabit this environment, including brown pelicans, ospreys, least terns and many shorebirds.
 Wading birds may also be found along the beach and the mangrove areas.